 - Handle can’t be removed for storage

 The Brinly tow behind spike model is equipped with 10 tine stars, which measure 8-inches in diameter, and are topped with 12 spike tips each that penetrate soil up to 2-inches deep.
 Each star in the Brinly aerator rack is crafted from galvanized mild steel, making them resistant to rust, and offer long service life.

-The Brinly pull behind aerator features a 40-inches width, and an all-steel design.
-It comes with a 110 lbs capacity weight tray for excellent soil penetration and depth.
+The Brinly pull behind aerator features a 40-inch width, and an all-steel design.
+It comes with a 110 lbs capacity weight tray for excellent soil penetrating and depth.
 The aerator is fitted with nylon spacers, which are set between each star for optimal strength and durability.

-Each star rotates independently, which saves you the time in passing the same area again, and prevents missed areas.
+Each star rotates independently, which saves you time in passing the same area again, and prevents missed areas.
 The Brinly aerator comes with a universal hitch, which connects easily with any ATV, ZTR and tractor.
 Made in the USA, the Brinly 40 inch (1.02 m) tow behind comes with a two-year manufacturer warranty.